 The Northern Lights (Aurora Borealis) is a spectacular phenomenon that occasionally lights up the night sky in the far north.
 Green, blue, red, violet and many shades of these colors dance in the sky, forming shapes and pulsating almost like living creatures.
 Seeing the lights is pure magic that no one will forget.
 There is no photograph or video that can show how impressive the real thing is when the sky lights up.
-So, here is a guide to finding, viewing and filming the Northern Lights by yourself.
+So, here is a guide (extracted from the travel guidebook Lapland) to finding, viewing and filming the Northern Lights by yourself.

 Northern lights are frequently visible north of the Arctic Circle.
 It is possible, but rare, to see the lights south of the Arctic Circle as well.
 In the far north, the lights show up regularly, and spotting them is pretty easy if the following key factors have been covered.

 2. Weather.
 If it is cloudy where you are, the lights give their show to someone else who is admiring it in a place where there are no clouds.

 3. City lights.
 Even though there are not too many large towns north of the Arctic Circle, you want to move away from the brightest city lights if you want to see the full light show.